ianlcurtis1/ha-aks-hybrid-poc/README.md

 7. Create a new release.
 This will trigger the build and push to ACR workflow.

 # Deploy AKS Hybrid
-1. Deploy an AKS Hybrid cluster - details of the process coming soon.
+1. Deploy an AKS Hybrid cluster - details of the process can be found here https://github.com/philljudge/aks-hybrid-api-poc.

 # Deploy Images to AKS Hybrid
 1. Now deploy the images pushed to ACR to your AKS Hybrid or AKS cluster.
-Details of the process to do this coming soon.
+Details of the process can be found here https://github.com/philljudge/aks-hybrid-api-poc.

 # Run
 1. Use curl or Postman to send a 'Hello world!' message to the API.